michaelneuder/she/TESTING.md

 Automated Tests:

 To run automated tests.
-Go into the she/web_app/she_app dirctory run from the command line
+Go into the she/web_app/she_app directory run from the command line
 ```
 $ rails t